of Parasitic Flowering Plants

 et al. 2004).

-name formerly referred only to an assemblage of holoparasitic
+name traditionally referred only to an assemblage of holoparasitic

 taxa that were recognized to be related to the hemiparasites of